frankframework/frank-doc/frank-doc-doclet/README.md

 ## Referring another method for description and default value

-With the JavaDoc and the annotations of attributes setters you can reference another method to get the default value and the description from that method.
+With the JavaDoc tags and the annotations of an attribute setter, you can reference another method to get the default value and the description from that method.
 You can do this by putting a `@ReferTo` annotation.
 The argument is a Java class, so when you rename it in Eclipse the reference is not broken.
 The referenced Java class is expected to have a method with the same name as the annotated attribute setter.
 The description and the default from this referred method are taken.

 Alternatively, you can use an `@ff.ref` JavaDoc tag.
 This way, you can refer to a method with a name different from the attribute setter's name.
 The value can be the referred class name and referred the method name separated by a dot.
 The value can also be the class name of the class that has the referred method, like the argument of `@ReferTo`.
 Always use the full class name.
 A drawback of using the JavaDoc tag is that the reference is broken when the referred class is renamed.
 ## Parameters